telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/tools/table-context-menu.md

 * __Cut, Copy, Paste__: Use to copy the entire table.
 * __Delete__: Delete the corresponding table.

-## Context Menu for a Table Column.
+## Context Menu for a Table Column

 Hover over the top right corner of the specific table column to open its Context Menu.